MEMS: Manufacturing technologies

 Bulk micromachining is the oldest paradigm of silicon-based MEMS.
 The whole thickness of a silicon wafer is used for building the micro-mechanical structures.
 Silicon is machined using various etching processes.
-Bulk micromachining has been essential in enabling high performance pressure sensors and accelerometers that changed the sensor industry in the 1980s and 90's.
+Bulk micromachining has been essential in enabling high performance pressure sensors and accelerometers that changed the sensor industry in the 1980s and 1990s.

 Surface micromachining uses layers deposited on the surface of a substrate as the structural materials, rather than using the substrate itself.
 Surface micromachining was created in the late 1980s to render micromachining of silicon more compatible with planar integrated circuit technology, with the goal of combining MEMS and integrated circuits on the same silicon wafer.
 The original surface micromachining concept was based on thin polycrystalline silicon layers patterned as movable mechanical structures and released by sacrificial etching of the underlying oxide layer.
 Interdigital comb electrodes were used to produce in-plane forces and to detect in-plane movement capacitively.
 This MEMS paradigm has enabled the manufacturing of low cost accelerometers for e.g. automotive air-bag systems and other applications where low performance and/or high g-ranges are sufficient.
 Analog Devices has pioneered the industrialization of surface micromachining and has realized the co-integration of MEMS and integrated circuits.